OTC Land Sale Procedures

 Trust Land Office Response to Offer to Purchase Application

-Approximately one week after the Trust Land Office accepts your offer you will be notified of the award by certified mail.
+Within 30 days after the Trust Land Office accepts your offer you will be notified of the award by certified mail.
 The notification will include an Intent to Award letter and a Declaration of Intent Form for the purchaser to complete.
 The Trust Land Office must receive a response with the completed Declaration of Intent Form and payment within 30 days of the mailing of the Intent to Award notification including:

 for Trust Land Office financing: